Amal-engineer/Amal-engineer/README.md

 ## Hi there 👋
+😄 Welcome to my profile, I am Amal
+💪 I have an engineering degree
+🔭 I specialize in full-stack development and I'm interested in testing ⚡ Fun fact:I love best-practices

 <!--
 **Amal-engineer/Amal-engineer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.